Bira/octopus-carnival/_drafts/lphr-scene-15.md

 ## Room F4: Artifact Recovery

-Dust of Emulation interacts with Used Magic Device and we don't use that here, so let's replace it with a dose of Paut.
+Dust of Emulation interacts with Use Magic Device and we don't use that here, so let's replace it with a dose of Paut.

 The PCs do find the secret panel, so they take everything in the list below.